zanarmstrong/pixyll/about.md

 [Teaching Data Viz to Second Graders - worksheet and description](http://blog.zanarmstrong.com/project/2015/01/22/Teaching%20Data%20Viz%20to%20Second%20Graders/)

 ## Experience

-Contact me to request a copy of my resume.
+[Contact me](http://blog.zanarmstrong.com/contact/) to request a copy of my resume.

 ## Contact

-Reach out to me using the links below.
-Thanks!
+Reach out to me using the links at the top of the screen (just under the title) or on the [contact page](http://blog.zanarmstrong.com/contact/).